Jaap Kunst

-Jaap Kunst (12 August 1891 in Groningen – 7 December 1960 in Amsterdam) was a Dutch musicologist.
-He is credited with coining the term "ethnomusicology" as a more accurate name for the field then known as comparative musicology.
-Kunst studied the folk music of the Netherlands and of Indonesia.
+Jaap Kunst (12 August 1891 – 7 December 1960) was a Dutch musicologist.
+He is credited with steering the discipline away from exclusively comparative methods and into the direction of historical particularism, coining the term "ethno-musicology" as a more accurate name for the field then known as comparative musicology.

+Kunst studied the folk music of the Netherlands and his field studies in Indonesia between 1920 and 1934 are seen as fundamental contributions to the knowledge and understanding of Indonesian folk music.
 His published work totals more than 70 texts.

 Early life

-Kunst was born in 1891 in Groningen.
-Both of his parents were musicians, and his father was a music-school teacher.
+Kunst was born on 12 August 1891 in Groningen.
+Both of his parents were pianists, and his father was a music-school teacher and music critic.
 He began to study the violin at only 5 years old, and continued to play the instrument throughout his life.
 Kunst was drawn toward folk music as a result of vacations to the island of Terschelling.

 Kunst decided to pursue a career in law.
-While studying law, Kunst published the results of his first musical research.
-Kunst earned a degree in law from the University of Groningen in 1917. and pursued a career in banking and law for the next two years.
-However, he soon tired of this work.
+While studying law at the University of Groningen, Kunst published the results of his first musical research in 1915.
+Kunst graduated in 1917 and pursued a career in banking and law for the next two years.
+However, he soon grew tired of this work.

+Career

 Work in Indonesia

-In 1919, Kunst set out on a tour of the Dutch East Indies with a recently-formed musical trio.
+In 1919, Kunst set out on a tour of the Dutch East Indies with a recently formed musical trio.
 This group performed 95 times throughout Indonesia.
 Kunst heard a gamelan ensemble for the first time at the Paku Alaman palace in Yogyakarta.
 Impressed, he decided to remain in Java to study Indonesian music, while the other members of his trio departed.
 Taking a job as an official in the colonial government, Kunst remained in Java for fifteen years.
 He married Kathy van Wely in 1921; she became a partner in Kunst's work.

 Kunst was the first person to record gamelan music on wax cylinders.
 He amassed an archive of photographs, recordings, and instruments of Indonesian music.
 He ceded much of his collection to the Koninklijk Bataviaasch Genootschap van Kunsten en Wetenschappen (now the National Museum of Indonesia).

 Later activities

 In 1934, Kunst returned to the Netherlands, and he became the curator of Amsterdam's Colonial Museum (now the Royal Tropical Institute) in 1936.
 Later, he became a lecturer at the University of Amsterdam.

 Kunst first used the term "ethno-musicology" in his 1950 publication Musicologica.
 He stated:

 Ethnomusicology (with no hyphen) quickly replaced comparative musicology as the name of the field.
 This usage was influenced by the formation of the Society for Ethnomusicology in 1955.

 In 1956, Kunst released a bestselling album of folk songs, on Folkways Records, entitled Living Folksongs and Dance-Tunes from the Netherlands.

-Kunst died in 1960 of throat cancer.
+Kunst died in 1960 of throat cancer in Amsterdam.